 Group designed to identify and examine triggers, adjust perceptions, and develop constructive ways to express anger and frustration.

 Educational group that explores how to develop a sober support network, including an introduction to our Alumni Services.

-(This offering is paused due to COVID.
-It will resume when it is safer to do so.)
 Educational and support group to address specific issues related to nicotine addiction…

 Curriculum designed to explain how alcoholism or drug addiction has impacted your life and what to be mindful of in the recovery process.

 Understanding Risk in Recovery